-In the first part of our series on communication, How to Use Slack and Not Go Crazy, we talked about the pros and cons of using Slack for communicating.
+In the first part of our series on communication, How to Use Slack and Not Go Bananas, we talked about the pros and cons of using Slack for communicating.
 However, Slack is only one of the tools we use.
 In this second part, you’ll learn how we organize meetings, how we structure internal documentation, and what we do as a remote team to be effective — from one-on-ones to retreats.

 Every Monday we have a company-wide meeting where one person (usually me) presents updates across all projects for the week, along with an outlook for the week to come.
 This is the place where we share new projects, like our PDFKit compatibility layer, PDFXKit, or changes to the roadmap.
 Sometimes we focus on an update such as how our apps our doing.
 Monday is also used to demo new features, so everyone from the team gets a chance to show what they’ve been working on.
 We limit demos to one or two each Monday in order to keep the entire meeting under 40 minutes.
 Monday is also the day when each team has an internal meeting to discuss what to work on next, along with problems or anything else that requires the whole team.
 The advantage of the Monday meetings is we start off the week on the right foot by bringing everyone up to date and being able to reflect on the previous week after having the weekend off.

 Since we’re a distributed team, timezones are something we have to think about.
 Some people might start their days as others are finishing, and getting pings at 2am with questions is neither fun nor effective.
 But that doesn’t change the fact that there are countless questions people might have: How do I get the password for X?
 What do I do if an angry customer pings us on support?
 How can I access the company calendar?
 For teams sharing an office, you can just turn around, ask a question, and the problem is solved.
 But when working in a remote setting, you first need to think about who to ask, then check if they are online, and work your way up — or else hope someone will read it in a channel.